Alsafy01/Deep-Learning/Lab3 Bonus/README.md

 This project demonstrates the use of neural networks for image classification tasks.
 With proper tuning and validation, this model can be enhanced for better performance.

-Feel free to contribute to the project by adding new features or improving the model architecture!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.